overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 - Unit testing has always been one of the most controversial topics among devs with many strong opinions, myths, and magic!
 - Let’s talk about why we write unit tests and common mistakes that make unit testing difficult and tempt teams to reach out for Invasive tools like **PowerMock** to quench their coverage obsession.
 - Developing amidst Legacy code should not be an excuse to skip unit tests.
 Let’s check out how **Ports & Adapters** architecture can help unit-test your Greenfield code written over a Brownfield setup.
-- Salesforce platform is powered by one of the largest monoliths, scaffolded back in 1999.
+- The Salesforce platform is powered by one of the largest monoliths, scaffolded back in 1999.
 Let’s discuss some of the practices we follow to stay honest with our coverage obsession till today.

 # Audience
 This applies to software developers at all levels interested in good Software Architecture.
 I use **Java** code snippets for demonstration. *PowerMock* may be specific to the JVM ecosystem, but there may be analogous tools in other ecosystems. *Ports & Adapters* is a language-agnostic architectural pattern.

 # Takeaways
 - Not a Test-Pyramid talk!
 - Learn how the need to use Invasive tools like PowerMock literally mocks the OO principles like Encapsulation, through hands-on demonstration.
 - Anti-patterns that can be avoided in the design so that the behavior can be tested without any `when-then` statements